laredo02/time-capsule/README.md

-# Artifacts
+# 🏺 Artifacts

-Unfinished projects and proofs of concept mainly from when I was in highschool.
-There is also some Competitive Programming in the mix as well as nonsensical programs.
+> **Status:** Archived / Deprecated

+A collection of recovered code, unfinished projects, and proofs of concept unearthed from an old hard drive.

+These projects date back to my high school years.
+While much of this repository consists of nonsensical scripts and early learning experiments, there are a few "jewels" and Competitive Programming solutions hidden in the mix that pave the way for how I code today.